mozilla/pontoon/specs/0113-email-consents.md

 (Section: content)
 - Button (dismiss banner): "x"
-- Text: "Stay up to date on your localization projects and Pontoon!"
+- Text: "Stay up to date with your localization projects and Pontoon!"
 - Button: "Enable email updates"
 - Consent: “By enabling email updates, I’m okay with Mozilla handling my personal information as explained in this Privacy Notice.
 This can be changed at any time in your settings."